Heading to the south of Italy and looking for the best places to visit in Puglia?

 - Faggiano Museum.

-While walking around Lecce, you will pass a number of stunning piazzas (Piazza del Duomo is possibly the most impressive), delicious trattorias, and cute espresso bars.
-Sites like the Roman Amphitheatre show just how much history can be found in beautiful Lecce.
+While walking around Lecce, you will pass several stunning piazzas (Piazza del Duomo is possibly the most impressive), delicious trattorias, and cute espresso bars.
+Sites like the Roman Amphitheatre show how much history can be found in beautiful Lecce.

 8. Monte Sant’Angelo